kubernetes/git-sync/v3-to-v4.md

 "0.5m").
 For backwards compatibility, `--timeout` will be used if it is specified.

+### Permissions: `--change-permissions` -> `--group-write`

+The old `--change-permissions` flag was poorly designed and not able to express the real intentions (e.g. "allow group write" does not mean "set everything to 0775").
+The new `--group-write` flag should cover what people ACTUALLY are trying to do.
+The `--change-permissions` flag is no longer supported.

 ### Manual: `--man`

 The new `--man` flag prints a man-page style help document and exits.